SUMMER ACADEMY REGISTRATION IS NOW OPEN!

 THIS CAMP IS NOW FULL AND THE WAITING LIST IS ALSO FULL.

-Experience the thrill of courtroom drama in our Mock Trial camp!
-We'll explore the life of a trial lawyer as we study the law, learn the legal lingo, and prepare for our final mock trials at the end of the week.
+Experience the thrill of the courtroom, the exciting life of a lawyer, and what it takes to get into the law school of your dreams!
+We’ll explore various aspects of law from criminal to civil and everything in between.
 When we're done, you'll know how to approach a case, question witnesses, and perform persuasive closing arguments.
-As you build your case and advocate for your fictional clients, you will become familiar with court procedures and the rules of evidence, all while honing your critical thinking and public speaking skills.
+We plan to visit the local courthouse, hear from practicing lawyers, and visit the UGA Law School.
+Students will also hone their critical thinking and public speaking skills.
 On the final day of camp, the mock trials will be open for family and friends to attend, and we will post clips of the trial online for later viewing.

 |Course Date Info:|

-If these dates don't fit your schedule try Mock Trial B
+If these dates don't fit your schedule try Legal: Session B

 Day and Overnight Options Available